caseykneale/ChemometricsTools.jl/README.md

 This package has tools for specialized fields of analysis'.
 For instance, fractional derivatives for the electrochemists (and the adventurous), a handful of smoothing methods for spectroscopists, curve resolution (unimodal and nonnegativity constraints available) for forensics, process fault detection methods, etc. There are certainly plans for other tools for analyzing chemical data that packages in other languages have seemingly left out.
 Stay tuned.

 ## Where's the Data?
+Please check out [ChemometricsData.jl](https://github.com/caseykneale/ChemometricsData.jl) for access to more publicly available datasets.

-Right now I don't have rights to provide much data; but the 2002 International Diffuse Reflectance Conference Pharmaceutical NIR, iris, Tecator aka 'meat', and ball gear fault detection (NASA) dataset are [included](https://github.com/caseykneale/ChemometricsTools.jl/tree/master/data).
+Right now the 2002 International Diffuse Reflectance Conference Pharmaceutical NIR, iris, Tecator aka 'meat', and ball gear fault detection (NASA) dataset are [included](https://github.com/caseykneale/ChemometricsTools.jl/tree/master/data) in this package.
+But, this will be factored out eventually into ChemometricsData.jl.

 I'd love for a collaborator to contribute some: spectra, chromatograms, etc. Please reach out to me if you wish to collaborate/contribute.
-In the mean time you can load in your own datasets using the Julia ecosystem (XLSX.jl, CSV.jl, JSON.jl, MATLAB.jl, etc).
+In the mean time you can load in your own datasets using the full extent of Julia ecosystem (XLSX.jl, CSV.jl, JSON.jl, MATLAB.jl, LibPQ.jl, Feather.jl, Arrow.jl, etc).

 ## What about Time Series?
 Cluster modeling?
 Well, I'd love to hammer in some time series methods.
 That was originally part of the plan.
-Then I realized [OnlineStats.jl](https://github.com/joshday/OnlineStats.jl) already has the essentials for online learning covered.
-Surely many are contemplating packages with time series as a focus.
-Similarly, if you want clustering methods, just install [Clustering.jl](https://github.com/JuliaStats/Clustering.jl).
+Then I realized [OnlineStats.jl](https://github.com/joshday/OnlineStats.jl) already has the essentials for online learning covered, and a there are many efforts for actual time series((TimeSeries.jl)[https://github.com/JuliaStats/TimeSeries.jl]) modelling in the works.

+Similarly, if clustering methods are important to you, check out [Clustering.jl](https://github.com/JuliaStats/Clustering.jl).
 I may add a few supportive odds and ends in here (or contribute to the packages directly) but really, most of the Julia 1.0+ ecosystem is really reliable, well made, and community supported.

 ## ToDo:
   - Clean up.